OneDrive/onedrive-api-docs/docs/rest-api/resources/drive.md

 | [Search for Items in the Drive][item-search]               | `GET /drive/root/search`    |
 | [Access special folder](../api/drive_get_specialfolder.md) | `GET /drive/special/{name}` |

-In the previous table, the examples use `/drive`, but other pathes are valid too.
+In the previous table, the examples use `/drive`, but other paths are valid too.

 [itemActivity]: itemActivity.md
 [item-resource]: driveitem.md